jonwhittlestone/farmbox/README.md

 - cleanup of /mediafiles if there is an uncaught reader exception
 - fulfillment target date validation if in past

-[ ] Polishing with precommit hook for docstrings, tests and ReadTheDocs
 ==========================================
 Phase 2
 ==========================================